Advancing the Sacred Feminine

 Where will our Red Tent be?

 At Breitenbush, our Red Tent will exist in the safe haven of the River Yurt.
 This space will be our private space for the four days we are together, a place to gather as creators and guardians of a new future.
 You may move about the grounds of Breitenbush as you wish, and spend as much time with our community or individually as you wish, always with our Red Tent to return to.
-The space will house our community, and a few of our scheduled activities during the workshop.
+The space will house our community, and our activities during the workshop.

 What happens inside our Red Tent?